jspecify/jspecify/docs/docs/spec.md

 ## Augmented type of a type usage appearing in code {#augmented-type-of-usage}

-For most type usages in source code or bytecode where JSpecify nullness annotations are [recognized](#recognized-type-use), this section defines how to determine their [augmented types].
-Note, however, that rules for specific cases below take precedence over the general rule here.
+This section defines how to determine the [augmented types] of most type usages in source code or bytecode where JSpecify nullness annotations are [recognized].

 > The rules here should be sufficient for most tools that care about nullness
 > information, from build-time nullness checkers to runtime dependency-injection